-For information about the type of data App Infrastructure Protection (AIP) collects through the AIP Cloud Security Platform, see AIP Cloud Security Platform (CSP) Data Collection.
+For information about the type of data F5 Distributed Cloud App Infrastructure Protection (AIP) collects through the Distributed Cloud AIP Cloud Security Platform, see Distributed Cloud AIP Data Collection.

-The AIP Agent only collects security metadata from your environment.
+The Distributed Cloud AIP Agent only collects security metadata from your environment.
 Your team controls where Agents are deployed, which Agents to adopt, and the AWS accounts with which to integrate.

-The AIP Agent collects and monitors the following data:
+The Distributed Cloud AIP Agent collects and monitors the following data:

 |User Information||Login and command level activity of users.
 This includes user TTY timelines, file copies, privilege escalations, login failures, etc.|